- Even in minor car accidents, you may be able to seek compensation from the at-fault driver or their insurance company.

 Minor Injuries Are Often Expensive to Treat

-If you suffered a minor injury in a car crash, you might believe the costs associate with treatment may not add up to much.
+If you suffered a minor injury in a car crash, you might believe the costs associated with treatment may not add up to much.
 However, healthcare in the U.S. can be expensive, no matter what.

 For instance, minor back pain from a fender bender can result in numerous and costly chiropractor visits.
 Even one medical exam in the emergency room can easily be easily $500 to $1,000.
 Any time spent at urgent care or your family doctor can quickly add up to thousands of dollars in medical bills, too.